- Lecturer in Theatre and New MediaDepartment of Theatre, Film and Television Studies - Teaching And Research

 Department of Theatre, Film and Television Studies

 Piotr was appointed Lecturer in Theatre and Performance in 2013.
 Before joining Aberystwyth University he has lectured at the University of Exeter and Lancaster University.
 Piotr has completed his Ph.D. in the Theatre Studies Department at Lancaster University (2010), where he also completed his MA (Res) and BA (Hons).
 His research investigated the politics of perception in post-cinematic theatre, a subgroup of intermedial theatre which critically responds to and deconstructs cinematic culture.
 His main areas of research concern the intersections between political and aesthetic theory, particularly the work of Lyotard, Deleuze, and Ranci?re and contemporary intermedial performance practice.
 His other interests extend into neuroaesthetic approaches to performance analysis and the historical relationship between paradigm shifts in scientific discourse and the deconstructions of the essentialist human subject in theatre practice.
-He is an active member of the Intermediality Working Group within the International Federation for Theatre Research (IFTR). .
+He is an active member of the Intermediality Working Group within the International Federation for Theatre Research (IFTR).
 He has also collaborated as composer and deviser with the UK based intermedial company Imitating the Dog and director Pete Brooks on a number of international projects, such as Tales from the Bar of Lost Souls, Rey Lear and 6 Degrees Below the Horizon.
+More recently he has collaborated with Lucy Gough as a digital scenographer/designer and composer on a PaR project of an intermedial version of Our Lady of Shadows (written and dir.
+Gough) and in the same capacities on a production of David Ian Rabey's play Land of Our Fathers (written and dir.
+Rabey).
+Piotr has also composed chamber music and orchestral works.
+Some of his works were published and had performances at the Casa da Musica concert hall in Oporto, Portugal.

 Our Lady of Shadows (ongoing)